Ideation, design, strategy and hands-on realization of Internet services.

-Starting August 2018, I embarked on a two year expedition through the backcountry of Asia working on landscape photography as well as various Internet projects and immersing my kids in new cultural experiences.
+Starting August 2018, I embarked on an expedition through the backcountry of Asia working on landscape photography as well as various Internet projects and immersing my kids in new cultural experiences.

 Self-driven, entrepreneurial, I know what to do when given a clean sheet of paper (or even dirty ones).
 UNIX/Linux/Mac preference.